 WATER IS LIFE

 This is obvious, but it’s mandatory that I stress how important it is.
 When in an arid desert, we lose our body’s precious water at an exponential rate.
-Those levels are the difference between a fulfilling experience in the desert, or a draining and difficult one.
-If you’re camping near a water source, you may not need to bring along more than a few gallons—if not; then I recommend bringing a gallon a day per person, at least.
+Those levels are the difference between a fulfilling experience in the desert and a draining and difficult one.
+If you’re camping near a water source, you may not need to bring along more than a few gallons; if not, then I recommend bringing a gallon a day per person, at least.

 The key to making your water last comes down to some simple, yet effective methods.
 After some extensive hiking and exercise, make sure to sip your water but never chug it.
-Trust me, I know what it’s like to want water more than air, but your body will appreciate it if you quench your thirst over a more extended period of time: if you drink too fast, you’ll risk diluting your blood, which may cause faster excretion of water by the kidneys.
+Trust me, I know what it’s like to want water more than air, but your body will appreciate it if you quench your thirst over a longer period of time.
+If you drink too fast, you’ll risk diluting your blood, which may cause faster excretion of water by the kidneys.
 I’ve invested in some pricier canteens that keep my water cool during all-day hikes, and the satisfaction of hydrating with a portable oasis is worth it.

 TOOLS OF THE TRADE

 Now that you’re prepared to camp in the middle of nowhere, you’ll need a way to get there.
 Your car needs its own basic essentials to make a successful desert trek, and I also recommend a toolkit, flashlight, jumper cables, toilet paper, water and food storage, and a first-aid kit.
-My backpack’s also stocked with food, water, a first aid kit, a multi-tool, and last-but-certainly-not-least: a journal and pen to poetically reminiscence about the distinct arid beauty of the environment.
-I make sure that I keep plenty of non-perishable food in my camper trailer, as well—with just a flick of a switch, I can use the trailer’s galley to whip up something warm and scrumptious: “table for one, please.”
+My backpack’s also stocked with food, water, a first aid kit, a multi-tool, and last but certainly not least, a journal and pen to poetically reminisce about the distinct arid beauty of the environment.
+I make sure that I keep plenty of non-perishable food in my camper trailer, as well—with just a flick of a switch, I can use the trailer’s galley to whip up something warm and scrumptious: “Table for one, please.”

 INVESTING IN THE FUTURE

-In order to better facilitate these trips in the future, I’m taking the time to do a “deep-dive” into my finances while I’m stuck inside during the lockdown.
+In order to better facilitate these trips in the future, I’m taking the time to do a “deep dive” into my finances while I’m stuck inside during the lockdown.
 The solitude has given me ample time to look inward and assess what I once spent—or even wasted—my money on.
-When the only goal to travel before had been a diversion, now I feel like continuing the thread of “inner-peace” and discovering my “purpose” are worthier endeavors.
-Even though online shopping at the moment can be a tempting form of entertainment, I’m going to save up, and invest in some equipment that will make escaping into the mountains or the desert as simple as hooking up a trailer, and filling up a tank with gas.
+When the only goal of travel before had been a diversion, now I feel like continuing the thread of “inner peace” and discovering my “purpose” are worthier endeavors.
+Even though online shopping at the moment can be a tempting form of entertainment, I’m going to save up, and invest in some equipment that will make escaping into the mountains or the desert as simple as hooking up a trailer and filling up a tank with gas.

-Flying on a plane again, of course, will be fantastic—but for now, flying solo is every bit as exciting, and even a bit more fulfilling.
+Of course, flying on a plane again will be fantastic — but for now, flying solo is every bit as exciting and even a bit more fulfilling.